CiscoISE/terraform-provider-ciscoise/docs/resources/guest_ssid.md

 subcategory: ""
 description: |-
   It manages create, read, update and delete operations on GuestSSID.
-  This resource allows the client to update a guest SSID by ID.
-    This resource deletes a guest SSID by ID.
-    This resource creates a guest SSID.
+  This resource allows the client to update a guest SSID by ID.This resource deletes a guest SSID by ID.This resource creates a guest SSID.
 ---

 # ciscoise_guest_ssid (Resource)

 It manages create, read, update and delete operations on GuestSSID.

-  This resource allows the client to update a guest SSID by ID.
+  - This resource allows the client to update a guest SSID by ID.
-  This resource deletes a guest SSID by ID.
+  - This resource deletes a guest SSID by ID.
-  This resource creates a guest SSID.
+  - This resource creates a guest SSID.

 ## Example Usage